zicat/tributary/doc/user_guide.md

 ### Build package

-Before start the tributary service, we should compile and package it from source code with java and maven, please install JDK8 and Maven3 first on your macOS or linux pc.
+Before start the tributary service, please compile and package it from source code with java and maven (jdk8 & maven3).

 Download source code using Git or other tools.